Metropolitan Manila Development Authority: Illegal Parking and Towing

-Starting from Bayani Fernando's term, the MMDA has constructed elevated pedestrian footbridges in an effort to "provide safe walkways for pedestrians" and promote "faster traffic flow".
-As of June 2023, a total of 133 footbridges have been built by the MMDA Traffic Engineering Center.

-However, these footbridges have been criticized for not being accessible to people with disabilities (PWDs), posing dangers to pedestrians due to their steep steps, slippery surfaces, and poor lighting, and for prioritizing motor vehicle travel speeds over the convenience and safety of pedestrians.
-To address this, some footbridges have been outfitted with elevators.
-However, several of these elevators have become notorious for being in a state of disrepair.

 No left turn scheme

 A no left-turn scheme at the intersection of Bonny Serrano Avenue and Katipunan Avenue (part of Circumferential Road 5) in Quezon City, Metro Manila.

 The MMDA under Bayani Fernando implemented a "no left-turn" scheme in the early 2000s along several major roads in Metro Manila, prohibiting motor vehicle traffic from turning left at intersections and instead requiring them to make a U-turn at designated U-turn slots and making a right turn after.
 These U-turn slots were designed to mimic the Michigan left turn design by creating continuous traffic, mitigating bottlenecks caused by traffic light signals.

 The scheme was controversial due to longer travel time and difficulties in navigating to these U-turn slots.
 Several academic studies also summarized that the "no left-turn" design was only beneficial under low traffic conditions and minimal lane changing, as the U-turn slots also became congested themselves.
 Following the end of Fernando's term, many of these U-turn slots were closed and left-turning at most intersections was restored, although some still remain along roads such as EDSA, Quezon Avenue, and Circumferential Road 5.